elastic/synthetics/__tests__/e2e/README.md

 ## Prerequistes

 ### Node
-We depend upon the version of node defined in .nvmrc.
+We depend upon the version of node defined in .nvmrc in the root of this repo.

 You will probably want to install a node version manager. nvm is recommended.

-To install and use the correct node version with nvm:
+To install and use the correct node version with nvm, run the following command at the root of the repository.

 ```
-nvm install
+nvm use
 ```

 ### Go